+This financial report is designed to provide our citizens, land owners, customers, investors and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the financial resources it manages and the stewardship of the facilities it maintains.
 If you have questions about this report or need additional financial information, contact the Gardens at Hammock Beach Community Development District's Finance Department at 219 E. Livingston Street, Orlando, Florida, 32801.

-GARDENS AT HAMMOCK BEACH COMMUNITY DEVELOPMENT DISTRICT FLAGLER COUNTY, FLORIDA STATEMENT OF NET POSITION SEPTEMBER 30, 2022
+GARDENS AT HAMMOCK BEACH COMMUNITY DEVELOPMENT DISTRICT FLAGLER COUNTY, FLORIDA STATEMENT OF NET POSITION SEPTEMBER 30, 2023

-ernmental ctivities
+ernmental activities

 ASSETS

-Cash and cash equivalents \$ 319
+Cash and cash equivalents \$ 1,515

-Due from Developer 6,834
+Due from Developer 3,228

-Total assets 7,153
+Total assets 4,743

 LIABILITIES

-Accounts payable 5,873
+Accounts payable 3,254

+Due to Developer 602

 Non-current liabilities:

 Due in more than one year 33,663

-Total liabilities 39,536
+Total liabilities 37,519

 NET POSITION

 Net investment in capital assets (33,663)

-Unrestricted 1,280
+Unrestricted 887

-Total net position \$ (32,383)
+Total net position \$ (32,776)